Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Background

 where $j$ indexes the measurement position $(\alpha_j,\beta_j,\gamma_j)\in \sot$, $\eta_j$ is additive measurement noise, and $\WD{n}{\mu}{m}(\alpha,\beta,\gamma)$ are the Wigner $D$-functions with indices satisfying $n\in\{0,1,\cdots, n_{\max}\}$ and $m,\mu \in\{-n,-n+1,\cdots,n-1,n\}$.

 The transformations described above result in the series coefficients $\acoef{n}{m\mu}$ being a product of the SW coefficients, the translation transformation, and the probe's receiving coefficients.
 This product takes the form of $\acoef{n}{m\mu}=\sum_{\nu=\nu_0}^{\nu_{\mrm{max}}}\t{A}{_n^m}\t{B}{_{n,\nu}^{\mu}} \t{R}{_{\nu}^{\mu}}$, where the $\t{A}{_{n}^{m}}$ are the SW coefficients, $\t{B}{_{n,\nu}^{\mu}}$ contains the translation transformation information, $\t{R}{_{\nu}^{\mu}}$ are the receiving coefficients of the probe, and $\nu_0=|\mu| \neq 0$ and $\nu_0=|\mu|$ for EM and acoustics SWs, respectively.
 If an ideal probe is used, then the receiving coefficients are proportional to the Kronecker delta function.
 Typically, one chooses a probe as close to ideal as possible and thus, non-ideal probes are electrically small with a significant amount of rotational symmetry, i.e., $\t{R}{_{\nu}^{\mu}} \approx 0$ for $\nu_{\mrm{max}} \gtrsim 10$ and $|\mu| \gtrsim 1$.
 Consequently, the $\acoef{n}{m\mu}$ will be sparse/compressible if $\t{A}{_n^m}$ coefficients are sparse.
 Thus, the spherical NF2FF problem is an inverse problem that might be solved using CS.
 Specifically, if we first recover the Wigner $D$-function coefficients using CS, the SW coefficients can be readily estimated.
+As a note, even if a slightly non-ideal probe is used, CS should be viable with increases in the number of measurements.
+This is because the effect will be to moderately increase the sparsity level of the $\acoef{n}{m\mu}$ because non-ideal probes have nonzero receiving coefficients for higher $\mu$.

 In the above, the Wigner $D$-function is defined by

 where $\t{d}{_n^{\mu m}}$ is the real Wigner $d$-function defined by

 The normalization factors $(4\pi^2)^{-1/2}$ and $\sqrt{(2n+1)/{2}}$ are chosen for later convenience.